cloudytuts/website/content/en/tutorials/git/git-branch-cheat-sheet.md

 This operation will only remove the branch from your local repository.
 If there is a matching remote branch it will be left alone.

 ### Delete Remote Branches
-Just as a local repository should be kept clean and organized by removing uneeded branches, so should the remote repository.
+Just as a local repository should be kept clean and organized by removing unneeded branches, so should the remote repository.
 In order to delete branches from a remote repository you must perform a `git push` with the `--delete` flag.

 ```shell
 git push --delete origin/<remote-branch-name>